catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

-.. _first-instance-with-dashboard:

 #######################
 Using the web dashboard
 #######################

-Now we're going to take you step by step on the process of creating a Linux instance on the Catalyst Cloud.
+.. _first-instance-with-dashboard:

+The web dashboard is the easiest way of creating an instance as you can visually see your resources being built with each step.
+The dashboard itself is also easy to navigate and you should be able to follow the steps below regardless of your background with cloud based systems.

 ****************
 Before you begin